N-Zubko/OpenAI-assistant/README.md

 ![gif demo of Open AI assistant application](https://user-images.githubusercontent.com/63440229/182688935-228b3ab9-be7d-41cd-a85a-95f0e19d2312.gif)

-## Plans:
+## Plans for ver.2:

 1. I would like to improve accessibility of the application

 2. Adding automated tests with the React Testing Library is also in my plans

-3. Deploy the app on a hosting platform as mentioned earlier

-4. Add animation and sounds with an option to turn them off
+3. Add animation and sounds with an option to turn them off